franporcel/rs-shmem-udp-gateway/README.md

 QoS profiles for this example are _shmem_profile_ and _multicast_.
 The RS file contains a _domain_route_ with 2 DPs.
 1 for UDP and another one for SHMEM (configured through the DP QoS).
-It also contains 2 _auto_topic_route_ tags that allow the traffic to flow in the SHMEM --> UDP and SHMEM <-- directions.
+It also contains 2 _auto_topic_route_ tags that allow the traffic to flow in the SHMEM --> UDP and SHMEM <-- UDP directions.
 In a real scenario, there would most likely be more topic routes, because different topics will require different DW / DR QoS policies.

 6. (Optional) You can run Wireshark and capture data to verify that the traffic only goes to the 3 different ports that Routing Service opens: